univ-of-utah-marriott-library-apple/privacy_services_manager/README.md

 ### OS X 10.10 "Yosemite" Notes

-OS X Yosemite is not fully supported yet.
-Accessibility and Contacts both have full functionality, but Location Services has changed slightly since OS X 10.9.
-Applications can be added, removed, enabled, and disabled perfectly fine, but the global settings do not work properly.
-I will update soon to support this functionality.
+OS X Yosemite is now fully supported (from Developer Preview 7 onward).
+If you find any irregularites or anomalies, please [contact us](#contact).
+Thank you!

 ## Install